DHDaniel/finwiz/README.md

 ## Where does the information come from?

 Currently, all the information is sourced from [finviz](http://finviz.com) (yes, hence the name).
 Refer to their site for more information regarding each metric.
+This means data is not real-time -- it is delayed by around 15 minutes.

 ## Contributing